 Who Is in 'The Accident' Cast?
 What to Know About the Actors in the Hit Netflix Series

-Netflix's latest Spanish-language hit series The Accident explores the grief and turmoil of an entire community, in the wake of an unthinkable travesty.
-Created by Leonardo Padrón, the Mexican series starts with a child's birthday party and turns into a tragedy when strong winds send a bouncy castle airborne with several children inside.
+Netflix's Spanish-language hit series The Accident explores the grief and turmoil of an entire community in the wake of an unthinkable travesty.
+Created by Leonardo Padrón, the Mexican thriller begins with a child's birthday party and turns into a tragedy when strong winds send a bouncy castle airborne with several children inside.
 (Yes, that is a thing that happens shockingly often.)
-With multiple families left to grapple with the loss of their loved ones, the heightened emotions lead to more death and sorrow throughout the 10-episode series before its shocking conclusion.
+With multiple families left to grapple with the loss of their loved ones, the heightened emotions lead to more death and sorrow throughout the 10-episode debut season before its shocking conclusion.

-To bring the ensemble drama to life, Netflix tapped a cast of both acclaimed Mexican stars and familiar faces from previous shows (including a current Emmy contender).
-Read on to learn where you've seen the stacked cast of The Accident before.
+After its viral premiere in August 2024, the soap is back for a second installment, set one year later and centered on the feud between two of the grieving dads.
+To bring the ensemble drama to life, Netflix tapped a cast of both acclaimed Mexican stars and familiar faces from previous shows (including an Emmy contender).
+With season 2 streaming on December 10, read on to learn more about the new and returning cast of The Accident.

 Ana Claudia Talancón as Daniela Lobo